 The Cahokia Courthouse is the oldest courthouse in Illinois.
 It features three rooms that contain exhibits of the history of the area and the courthouse, French colonial life and the role of the post office during that time.
 Another room is furnished how the courthouse would have looked during the early 1800's.
 Other exhibits are of the Lewis and Clark Expedition.

-The courthouse is open to the public as part of the Colonial Cahokia State Historic Sites complex and may be toured year round, Tuesday-Saturday, 9am-4pm for FREE, but donations are appreciated.
-See website for more info.
+The courthouse is open to the public as part of the Colonial Cahokia State Historic Sites complex and may be toured year round, Thursday-Saturday, 9am-4pm for FREE, but donations are appreciated.
+See website for more info and updated days and times.

 Historic Cahokia Courthouse